prowler-cloud/prowler/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots or Logs**
 If applicable, add screenshots to help explain your problem.
 Also, you can add logs (anonymize them first!).
-Here a command that may help to share a log `prowler <your arguments> --log-level DEBUG --log-file $(date +%F)_debug.log ` then attach here the log file.
+Here a command that may help to share a log `prowler <your arguments> --log-level DEBUG --log-file $(date +%F)_debug.log` then attach here the log file.

 **From where are you running Prowler?**
 Please, complete the following information:
- - Resource: [e.g. EC2 instance, Fargate task, Docker container manually, EKS, Cloud9, CodeBuild, workstation, etc.)
+ - Resource: (e.g. EC2 instance, Fargate task, Docker container manually, EKS, Cloud9, CodeBuild, workstation, etc.)
  - OS: [e.g. Amazon Linux 2, Mac, Alpine, Windows, etc. ]
  - Prowler Version [`./prowler --version`]:
- - Shell and version:
  - Others: